Particular/docs.particular.net/persistence/sql/dialect-oracle.md

 ## Schema support

 The notion of schemas is slightly different than in other databases, notably SQL Server and PostgreSQL.
-By default, when schema is not specified, SQL persistence uses logged-in user context when referring to database objects.
+By default, when schema is not specified, SQL persistence uses the context of the logged-in user when referring to database objects.
 When schema is specified, that schema is used instead of logged-in user when referring to database tables.

 snippet: OracleSchema